Zoroastrianism: Ahura Mazda

-Ahura Mazda, also known as Oromasdes, Ohrmazd, Ormazd, Ormusd, Hoormazd, Harzoo, Hormazd, Hormaz and Hurmz, is the creator deity and the supreme god in Zoroastrianism.
+Ahura Mazda, also known as Oromasdes, Ohrmazd, Ormazd, Ormusd, Hoormazd, Harzoo, Hormazd, Hormaz, and Hurmz, is the creator deity and the supreme god in Zoroastrianism.
 Ahura Mazda stands for the dual deity Mitrāˊ-Váruṇā of the Hindu holy book known as the Rigveda.

-According to scholars, Ahura Mazda is an uncreated, omniscient, omnipotent and benevolent God who has created the spiritual and material existences out of infinite light, and maintains the cosmic law of Asha.
-He is the first and most invoked spirit in Yasna, and is unrivaled, has no equals and presides over all creation.
+According to scholars, Ahura Mazda is an uncreated, omniscient, omnipotent, and benevolent God who has created the spiritual and material existences from infinite light and maintains the cosmic law of Asha.
+He is the first and most invoked spirit in Yasna, is unrivaled, has no equals, and presides over all creation.
 In Avesta, Ahura Mazda is the only true God, and the representation of goodness, light, and truth.
-He is in conflict with the evil spirit Angra Mainyu, the representation of evil, darkness, and deceit.
-Angru Mainyu's goal is to tempt humans away from Ahura Mazda.
+He conflicts with the evil spirit Angra Mainyu, the representation of evil, darkness, and deceit.
+Angra Mainyu's goal is to tempt humans away from Ahura Mazda.
 Notably, Angra Mainyu is not a creation of Ahura Mazda but an independent entity.
 The belief in Ahura Mazda, the "Lord of Wisdom" who is considered an all-encompassing Deity and the only existing one, is the foundation of Zoroastrianism.